mentainha/m3o/README.md

 ### Micro Services

-Developers build and contribute to [services](https://github.com/micro/services) in a vendor neutral home.
+Developers build and contribute to [Micro Services](https://github.com/micro/services), which act as an abstraction layer for existing third party public APIs.
 We then automate the building and publishing of those services and generate client libraries for them all.
 This creates a shared and fully managed platform for everyone to leverage.

 ## Development